Skip to main content

 How will this be assessed?

-• Collaborative group project.
-This will consist of one of the two following options:
+• Collaborative group project will consist of the following:

 Who can take this Trinity Elective?